forchag/hyperledger/README.md

 Visit `https://<new-pi-ip>:8443/` to access the dashboard of that node.
 Once two or more nodes are registered the first Pi automatically starts the Fabric network.

 **Important:** Do **not** run `./test_network.sh` or attempt to deploy the chaincode from additional nodes.
 The sample test network is designed to run on a single machine.
 Starting it again on another Pi will spin up a second set of peers and orderers that cannot communicate with the first, causing "chaincode failed" errors during installation.
 Only the first node should host the Fabric containers.
-Other nodes simply run the IPFS daemon and Flask dashboard so they can talk to the blockchain through the gateway on the first Pi.
+Other nodes simply run the Flask dashboard so they can talk to the blockchain through the gateway on the first Pi.

 8. **Stop the network**
    ```bash